 “The Eucharist is the efficacious sign and sublime cause of that communion in the divine life and that unity of the People of God by which the Church is kept in being.
 It is the culmination both of God’s action sanctifying the world in Christ and of the worship men offer to Christ and through him to the Father in the Holy Spirit.”138

 Around the time a child reaches the age of reason (age 7), they begin preparing for two sacraments – Reconciliation (aka Confession or Penance) and Eucharist (aka First Holy Communion).
 Typically this preparation takes place during a child’s 2nd grade year, provided that have completed at least one full year of faith formation (at St. Matthias or another parish).
 All families who desire these sacraments for their children must be enrolled and regularly attend our faith formation program, GIFT.
-The preparation for the two sacraments is done at home, following two family retreats: one in November for Reconciliation and one in February/March for Eucharist.
+Preparation for the sacraments is facilitated by Sabrina Harper, our Pastoral Associate.
+There are two family retreats: one in November for Reconciliation and one in February/March for Eucharist.
 The sacrament of Reconciliation is celebrated in January and First Communion is celebrated at the end of April/beginning of May.

 For families who have older children (4th grade and older) who are seeking the sacraments of Reconciliation and/or first Eucharist, one full year of faith formation (here or at another parish) is also required prior to sacramental preparation.
 Each family’s situation is different, so please consult with Sabrina to receive more information about the process for preparation.
 Letters of invitation with important dates about sacramental preparation are sent in October to all families with children interested in these sacraments of initiation.